apache/james-project/src/adr/0053-email-rate-limiting.md

       in [mailetcontainer.xml](/server/apps/distributed-app/sample-configuration/mailetcontainer.xml).

 - Those mailets will be based on a generic RateLimiter interface.
 We will propose two implementations for it:
-    - In memory (guava based) suitable for single instance deployments
+    - In memory implementation: suitable for single instance deployments.
-    - [Redis](https://redis.io) based, suitable for distributed deployments.
+    - [Redis](https://redis.io) based implementation: suitable for distributed deployments.

+We will base on [RateLimitJ](https://github.com/mokies/ratelimitj) to provide the implementation.
+It is a Java library for rate limiting, assembled using extensible storage (Redis) and application framework adaptors.
+Its library's interfaces support thread-safe sync, async, and reactive usage patterns which is suitable for our reactive pipeline.

 The implementation chosen will be configurable as part of mailet configuration.
 One would be able to configure the implementation he wishes to use.